 3. Segment your leads

-If you start using a quiz as a lead magnet, you not only want to make sure the quiz creation tool that will integrate with your email marketing platform, but will also allow you to tag those leads in some way based on the quiz result they get (the quiz tool I use and recommend, Interact, makes this nice and easy).
+If you start using a quiz as a lead magnet, you not only want to make sure the quiz creation tool that will integrate with your email marketing platform, but will also allow you to tag those leads in some way based on the quiz result they get.

 Basically, a tool like Interact can segment your leads into different lists or groups, so you can send more personalised emails to those different categories of leads.
 Personalisation can take you a long way, when it comes to building a relationship with your audience (and, therefore, growing your brand).